The Best Places to Visit in Devon & Cornwall

 Dartmouth

 There are few coastal settlements in the UK, let alone Devon and Cornwall, which are as stunning to behold as Dartmouth.
-The town is split between either bank of the River Dart, with the imposing structure of Dartmouth Castle standing guard at the river’s mouth, whilst the cobbled streets and beautiful fisherman's cottages, regency townhouses, and unique period architecture, enhance its appeal as a destination for sheer beauty along the tranquil Devonshire coastline.
+The town is located on the western side of the River Dart, with the imposing structure of Dartmouth Castle standing guard at the river’s mouth.
+The town also showcases cobbled streets, beautiful fishermen's cottages, regency townhouses, and unique period architecture, which combine to enhance its appeal as a destination for sheer beauty along the tranquil Devonshire coastline.

 The Dartmouth Steam Railway, running along the east bank of the river, offers a nostalgic journey through the countryside towards Exeter, while river cruises provide an equally scenic yet gentle way to explore the area, occasionally treating passengers to delightful encounters with marine life such as seals and otters.
 With stunning coastal pathways to explore throughout the area, including secret coves and tranquil beaches, Dartmouth is a true gem in Devon’s crown.